Are you a resident of the Greater Phoenix, Arizona area who relies on a well for your water supply?

-If you find that water is leaking internally, the switch is bad.
+If you find that water is leaking internally, that’s a sign that the switch is bad.

 Check the Contacts

-If the switch does close, you can turn the power back on.
+Once the switch successfully closes, you can safely turn the power back on.

 Cycle the Water Pump

-Open a faucet close to the pump.
-Allow it to cycle completely.
+Open a faucet close to the pump then allow it to cycle completely.